 Napoleon purposefully stopped in Épernay before every military campaign to pick up a supply.
 “In victory I deserve it.
 In defeat I need it.”
 One time, in a rush, he failed to make the stop.
 He was on his way to, well…Waterloo.

 Widow Clicquot [of Veuve Clicquot Champagne] and her cellar master experimented with trying to remove the sticky mess.
-He cut holes into the widow’s wooden kitchen table, then inserted the bottles upside down by, suspended by their necks.
-Periodic twisting and shaking dislodged the sludge and moved it gradually towards the cork.
+He cut holes into the widow’s wooden kitchen table and inserted the bottles upside down, suspended by their necks.
+Periodic twisting and shaking dislodged the sludge and moved it gradually toward the cork.
 When the cork was pulled, sediment shot out leaving most of the wine and bubbles.
-Topped off, re-corked and ready to ship–a clearly sparkling outcome.
-Their secret soon leaked.
+Topped off, re-corked, and it was ready to ship.
+The secret leaked.
 An industry took off.

-“My only regret in life is that I didn’t drink more Champagne.”––John Keynes.
+My only regret in life is that I didn’t drink more Champagne. –John Keynes

 I’m not planning to have that regret.